 Failure to review

-If your reviewer status was set to "available" and you fail to complete an assigned review within the grace period (i.e., by day 31 for regular reviews, by day 17 for rush reviews), we consider that Failure to Review.
+If your reviewer status was set to "available" and you fail to complete a review you agreed to within the grace period (i.e., by day 31 for regular reviews, by day 17 for rush reviews), we consider that Failure to Review.
 Two such instances will result in suspension of your reviewing privileges until the difficulty has been resolved.

 If an emergency occurs and you realize you will be unable to complete your review on time, please contact us IMMEDIATELY so we can discuss an extension of your due date or replacement as a reviewer.
 You will not be penalized for circumstances beyond your control.